pvucic/typeqast/README.md

-## Install Node
+## Install Node.js

-Check node presence
+Check the presence of Node.js

 ```bash
 node -v
 ```

-If you node is installed then you will get information about node version.
-Otherwise please follow official installation guide for your OS
+If Node.js is installed then you will get information about Node.js version.
+Otherwise please follow the official installation guide for your Operating system on the link below,

 [Install Node](https://nodejs.org/en/download/)